 - The GDPR provides a broader set of rights that allow individuals a high degree of control over their personal information.
 The CCPA provides some of these rights, but with more exemptions for businesses.

-- The GDPR and CCPA are enforced via a different system of penalties.
+- The GDPR and CCPA (CPRA) are enforced via a different system of penalties.